MihirJaiswal/Cosmic-Onslaught/README.md

 - Score tracking to keep track of your conquest against the invaders.
 - Sound effects for an immersive gaming experience.

+## How to Play

+- Use Arrow keys to move the ship.
+- Use Space key to shoot the invaders.